iftykhar/AjkerHisab/README.md

 - ✅ **Category Management**
   - Add new categories
   - View reports by category (Chart.js)
-- ✅ **Search and Filters**
-  - Filter expenses by month and category
-- ✅ **Profile Page**
-  - View and update name/password
-  - Upload profile picture
 - ✅ **Export Feature**
   - Export expenses as CSV or PDF
 - ✅ **Responsive UI** using TailwindCSS